 Conflicts of Interest Surfacing in Virtual Asset Trading

 The risk of conflicts of interest within virtual asset trading greatly reflects traditional securities trading risks while posing new challenges to authorities.
 In July 2022, the US DOJ (Department of Justice) charged three people over the first-ever cryptocurrency insider trading tipping scheme.
-The case alleges that a former Coinbase employee tipped his brother and a friend about virtual assets that were set to be listed on Coinbase exchanges.
+The case alleges that a former employee of a crypto firm tipped his brother and a friend about virtual assets that were set to be listed on the firm's exchanges.

 In the DOJ’s press release about the case, US Attorney Damian Williams comments, “Today’s charges are a further reminder that Web3 is not a law-free zone.
 Just last month, I announced the first ever insider trading case involving NFTs, and today I announce the first ever insider trading case involving cryptocurrency markets.
 Our message with these charges is clear: fraud is fraud is fraud, whether it occurs on the blockchain or on Wall Street.”